techwithadedayo/kubernetes-cicd/README.md

-Here's a polished and easy-to-follow `README.md` guide you can share with your tutors or students, based on your current WSL (Ubuntu) and Windows setup:

----

 # 🚀 Jenkins CI/CD Pipeline Setup (WSL + Windows Environment)

 This guide walks you through setting up a CI/CD pipeline using **Jenkins**, **Docker**, **Minikube**, **kubectl**, and **Argo CD** in a **Windows + WSL (Ubuntu)** hybrid environment.